 A joint NASA/Orbital Sciences Corporation review of the project in 2000 revealed the need to redefine the project's approach, scope, budget and schedule.
 Among risks identified were inadequate system testing, single-string avionics, and the lack of auto-land validation.
 To ensure safety and mission success of the X-34 would have required increased government technical insight, hardware testing and integrated systems assessments.

-X-34 Technology Testbed Demonstrator mated with the L-1011 mothership.
+X-34 Advanced Technology Demonstrator mated with the L-1011 mothership.
 As a result, the projected cost of completing the X-34 program at an acceptable level of risk rose significantly above the planned budget.
 NASA determined that the benefits to be derived from continuing the X-34 program did not justify the cost, and that Space Launch Initiative (SLI) funds should be applied to higher priority needs.